UPPMAX/uppmax_intro_day_1/docs/lesson_plans/20250210/README.md

       shift them away from stereotypes about scientists, and improve course grades.
     - [Yes] Know and use student names.
 Name tents are one way to achieve facilitate this practice in high enrollment courses.
     - [Yes] Use wait time, small groups, think-pair-share, and writing time as well as other strategies that enhance students’ opportunities to contribute and benefit from the intellectual community of the classroom.
     - [N/A] Increase course structure through graded out-of-class assignments and in-class active learning, including the strategies listed above.
     - [Yes] Enhance cooperation and reduce competition among students to help promote student feelings of success.
     - [Unsure] Emphasize the relevance of coursework to real life in order to enhance student interest and engagement.
-    - [Yes] Support students’ sense of autonomy to increase interest and enjoyment and possibly decrease anxiety measures.
+    - [Yes] Support students' sense of autonomy to increase interest and enjoyment and possibly decrease anxiety measures.
     - [Yes] Read about and consider using social-psychological interventions that are a suited to your students and your context.
       These interventions may focus on helping students endorse a growth mindset;
       helping students understand adversity as shared, transient